4dunsj71/RPGTK/README.md

 with the application of the site in mind, there was not a lot of need for any changes to comply with W3C accessibility standards, or with the GDPR.
 I did, however, pick high contrast colours.
 I did not want to opt for black and white, or the typically more garish pairings.
 I chose a dark teal-like colour, and a more pastel yellow.
 They are contrasting, but not entirely offensive to the eye at the same time.
 All the font is large, clear and plain, and the names of each component clear and concise.
 I labelled all elements of my pages, although, some failed to be recognised in testing.
 To test whether my site conforms to W3C standards, I used the accessibility tool in the inspector for chrome/ Firefox.
 With this, I was able to check whether the contrast and size of my text met standards, which they do, between AA and AAA.
 I also checked whether all elements were sufficiently labelled, which most are, apart from some form elements. the main issues I had with accessibility though, were with making all the pages responsive.
 The dice roller and index went as planned, but the spell book and inventory were often oversized on most devices.
 The table is wider than it is long, and the entirety fits on a landscape display.

-##distance selling
+## distance selling

-my page sells nothing and requires no rights or any form of user information (barring what fictional items and spells your fictional character may have acquired).
+my page sells nothing and requires no rights or any form of user information.

-#wireframes
+## wireframes

 ![index desktop](/assets/desktop_index.png)
 ![index mobile](/assets/mobile_index.png)
 ![dice roller desktop](/assets/desktop_dice.png)